-The HIT program is completed online through the use of the learning management system.
+The HIT program is completed online through the use of D2L.
 It is strongly recommended that students have a good grasp of how to use a computer and the ability to access the Internet.

 A minimum grade of "C-" or higher must be earned in coursework.